lava-x/graphpack-with-express-sequelize/README.md

 > Note: Please use `require` for import packages and `module.exports` for exporting your model like example above.

 Once you add your model, you are able to access your model in your resolvers.
-To access your sequalize schemas with `context.schemas`
+To access your sequelize schemas with `context.schemas`

 ```js
 export function someResolver(obj, args, context, info) {